willmeierart/ultimate-starter-nextjs/notepad.md

   [] don't forget semantic html
     [] also image alt's, other aria-type html props
   [] use proptypes
-  [] clear comments in complex parts
+  [] figure out how to use ChildFactory for transitiongroup [] clear comments in complex parts
     [] likewise document process alongside creating it [] use more robust debugging practice than just console logs everywhere